DuendeonFuego/rendall.dev/_src/blog/posts/quest-driven-development.md

   - QDD
 ---

 _Quest Driven Development_ is an expressive approach to writing game stories and interactive fiction that leaves coding and implementation to software, so writers can focus on narrative and world-building.
 This approach can highlight inconsistencies or problems as potentially clashing narrative branches are woven together, allowing a writer to correct errors or inconsistencies as they go.
+I like this intro, but at this point in the essay I'm not sure if you're explaining an extant technique or proposing a new approach.
+A simple declarative sentence (like the kind used in a scientific abstract) might help here.
+Something like " QDD is a proposed approach to..." or "this essay proposes a new approach to narrative developement and interactive fiction..."

 Currently _Quest Driven Development (QDD)_ is in the concept phase, but the problem and solution space is generally well understood.
 This post is a brief overview of its ideas.
+This sentence seems to clarify things, but I'm not sure I understand how things are well understood at this point in the essay.
+The essay might be stronger without it.
+And okay it's also repeated down below.

 The approach itself and infrastructure tooling is [open-source](https://github.com/rendall/quest-driven-development) (nothing hidden, and you can contribute) under the [standard MIT License](https://github.com/rendall/quest-driven-development/blob/master/LICENSE) (use it however you want, commercially or not, heck launch a business with it), and uses the [all-contributors specification](https://allcontributors.org/docs/en/overview), which honors every contributor and contribution, both technical and non-technical.

 ## Introduction

-Story-rich games, interactive fiction, branching narratives of all sorts, including even bog-standard fetch quests, all have the same underlying abstract structure.
+Story-rich games, interactive fiction, and branching narratives of all sorts (including bog-standard fetch quests), all have the same underlying abstract structure.
 Leveraging principles from theory and practice in other areas of software development can improve the design, writing and programming of branching narratives.
+Great sentence.

 A branching narrative creator can, using _Quest Driven Development_, focus on the over-arching story, narrowing in on story details as needed, all while leaving actual implementation details such as variable values, error checks and if-then conditionals to software infrastructure and tooling.
+You might restructure this sentence to lead with QDD and make it a bit more active.
+This would reduce the number of clauses a bit.
+Also, this concept seems conditional on an effective software "companion."
+You might want to address at some point (although I do remember it's in the addenda a bit).

 When mature, this approach allows: